6 connoisseur restaurant tips

 • NOON

-Restaurant located on the River Maas.
+Restaurant located on the river Meuse.
 Enjoy the surprising dishes with local ingredients.
 More info on NOON

 NOON